EXPLAINER: Killer drones vie for supremacy over Ukraine

 SMALL PUNCH BUT LOW COST

-At such a low cost, the Shahed can be deployed in massive numbers to saturate a target, whether it’s a fuel depot or infrastructure and utilities like power or water stations.
+At such a low cost, the Shahed has been used effectively to saturate targets, whether a fuel depot or infrastructure and utilities like power or water stations.
+Russia has used them with precision in combination with intelligence drones to attack Ukrainian artillery, said Bendett.

 Despite its small size, the Shahed’s explosive charge appears powerful enough to do damage.
-In Monday’s attacks, one drone struck an operations center while another slammed into a five-story residential building, ripping a large hole in it and collapsing at least three apartments, resulting in the deaths of three people.
+In Monday’s attacks, one drone struck an operations center while another slammed into a residential building, ripping a large hole in it and collapsing at least three apartments, killing four people.

-Bielieskov from Ukraine’s National Institute for Strategic Studies said the Russian military is opting to use Shaheds on civilian targets instead of the battlefield because Ukrainian forces have “learned how to fight them effectively,” managing to intercept a little more than half of them.
+Bielieskov from Ukraine’s National Institute for Strategic Studies said Russia is now directing Shaheds at civilian rather than battlefield targets because Ukrainian forces have “learned how to fight them effectively,” intercepting a little more than half of them.

-With no immediate end in sight, the financial burden of the conflict will weigh heavier on Moscow, which isn’t receiving billions in weapons transfers from Western nations like Ukraine is.
+With no immediate end in sight, the conflict’s financial burden will weigh heavier on Moscow, which isn’t receiving billions in weapons transfers from Western nations like Ukraine is.
 As the conflict essentially becomes one of attrition — who can withstand that human, material and financial burden the longest — finding cheaper but still potent weapons will be key.

 “Shahed-136 is a cheap version of a cruise missile, which Russia can’t produce fast,” said Bielieskov.

-Taleblu said Russia will likely continue to boost its long-range strike capabilities with Iranian drones and reportedly even missiles.
+Taleblu said Russia will likely continue to boost its long-range strike capabilities with Iranian drones.

 “This should raise alarm bells for Europe and the world,” he said.

-Russian officials haven’t issued any data about the number of missiles fired during the conflict, but Ukraine’s defense minister recently alleged that Russia has used most of its high-precision missile arsenal — from 1,844 on the eve of Russia’s invasion to 609 by mid-October.
+Russian officials haven’t issued any data about the number of missiles fired during the conflict, but Ukraine’s defense minister recently alleged that Russia has used most of its high-precision missile arsenal.

 A WAR OF NERVES

-The incessant buzzing of the propeller-driven Shahed drones — dubbed “mopeds” by Ukrainians — is equally potent for the terror it can induce in anyone under its flight path.
-That sound exacerbates anxiety and chips away at morale, for no one on the ground knows exactly when or where the weapon will strike.
+The incessant buzzing of the propeller-driven Shahed drones — dubbed “mopeds” and “lawnmowers” by combatants — can induce terror for anyone under its flight path because no one on the ground knows exactly when or where the weapon will strike.

-Bielieskov conceded that Shahed drone strikes stir up fears that Ukraine’s air defenses are inadequate to meet the threat.
-But he said their use — even in large numbers — isn’t enough to reverse Ukraine’s battlefield gains.
+Bielieskov conceded that Shahed drone strikes stir fears that Ukraine’s air defenses are inadequate.
+But he said their use — even in large numbers — can’t reverse Ukraine’s battlefield gains.

-Sky-borne terror weapons are nothing new — Nazi Germany employed them during World War II in the form of the V-1 flying bomb or “buzzbomb,” the earliest type of cruise missile in the shape of a small aircraft that targeted British cities.

-Eight decades later, the much smaller Shahed can be guided to its target at a much cheaper cost, potentially enabling Russian forces to launch many more drones than the 9,500 “buzzbombs” that Nazi Germany unleashed on Britain.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine